Deployment (container)

 systemctl start eldoc

-To restrict container CPU or Memory usage, please adjust [Container] section of elDoc AIO container file in /etc/containers/systemd/, adding required resources restrictions:
+To restrict container CPU or memory usage, adjust the [Container] section of /etc/containers/systemd/eldoc.container:

 [Container]